sts10/lemire_nearly_divisionless_random/readme.markdown

 But my understanding is we are basically trying to do the same thing we did before: **make an unfair algorithm fair by figuring out which seed values to reject**.

 My understanding is that we're going to do this by rejecting values that are below a floor (rather than above a ceiling).
 But what's strange is that we're no longer comparing the seed, straight from the random number generator, to the floor -- instead we're going to compare the floor to a new variable called `l`.
 Clearly this is part of what is going to make this method nearly divisionless and thus faster than our `traditional_rejection_method`.
+But I don't _quite_ understand it enough to give you a paragraph explanation of what `l` is (or how I might rename it to something more helpful!).

 For now, I'll paste some code I wrote as I made my way to a final implementation.

-For example, at around this point I wrote an initial attempt at Lemire's, using two functions: an inner function and outer function.
+For example, at around this point I wrote an initial attempt at a fair Lemire's, using two functions: an inner function and outer function.

 ```rust
 fn lemire_slow(seed: u8, s: usize) -> Option<usize> {